Post-Secularism and the Resurrecting God

 God is dead, proclaimed Nietzsche.
 He was right and wrong.
-Following their God, traditional forms of religion have been dying, particularly in many technologically advanced, specialized and prosperous countries.
+Following their God, traditional forms of religion have been dying, particularly in many technologically advanced, specialized, and prosperous countries.
 Consequently, many have embraced the secularization hypothesis: religion itself is dying.

-If God is merely a supernatural superlative, he very well may be dead, but positing such as God misses the function of God.
+If God is merely a supernatural superlative, he very well may be dead.
+But positing such as God misses the function of God.
 God always has been and is at least a posthuman projection, an extension and negation of human desire, imagined and expressed within the constraints of human thought, language, and action.

 For example, some claim inspiration from science or ethics.
 Awe arises in us as we contemplate the vastness of the cosmos or the voice of the people.
 Yet the inspiration is not in the merely reductionist implications of science or the merely procedural implementation of justice.
 Rather, there’s an esthetic layer above them, in no way necessitated by them.

-Certainly that esthetic is affected in a feedback loop with our ethics and science, but nonetheless the esthetic presents itself as foremost among them in the most vital moments of life, when we cannot wait for more information or greater empathy.
+Certainly that esthetic is affected in a feedback loop with our ethics and science.
+But nonetheless the esthetic presents itself as foremost among them in the most vital moments of life, when we cannot wait for more information or greater empathy.
 In those moments, we must act, according to whatever wisdom and inspiration we might have.
 Life cannot wait.

+As technology and politics are action on science and ethics, religion is action on art.
+As technology and politics are the power of science and ethics, religion is the power of art.
 Those unfettered by religious and anti-religous dogmatism can already see the morning rays of post-secular religion, and know the hand raised to finish the dying God is the sign of the oath to the resurrecting God.